DanNeidle/fake_account_finder/README.md

 ```

 You can combine with -dormant to only return dormant companies.

+### Batch operation and web app

+There are two batch operations, designed to create data for the web app (the html files)

+- runallsics goes through every single SIC code.
+Where it's a financial SIC it checks with the FCA register; for other SICs it doesn't (as makes things much much slower)
+- runtopaddr NUMBER goes through the top NUMBER most common addresses.

+To create the data for the webapp you need to run both batch commands.
+Then run the helper app, interactive_website_json_creator.py, which creates two index json files that the web app can use to populate its list of categories/addresses.

 ## 7. Output files
 After a search, the script saves results to: